-- (1) Amounts reflect amounts earned in 2014, which were paid during 2015, based on the achievement of company and individual performance goals and other factors deemed relevant by our board of directors and compensation committee.
-For 2014, the compensation committee determined that Ms. Morris, Dr. Goodenow and Mr. Pallies were each entitled to approximately 85% of each executive's target bonus. - (2) Amounts reflect the grant date fair value of option awards determined in accordance with ASC 718.
-For information regarding assumptions underlying the value of equity awards, see note 12 to our audited consolidated financial statements and the discussion under the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies-Stock-Based Compensation," included elsewhere in this prospectus.
-These amounts do not correspond to the actual value the named executive officer may realize upon exercise of these option awards. - (3) Includes the grant date fair value in the amount of \$272,414, \$92,734 and \$222,646 for Ms. Morris, Dr. Goodenow and Mr. Pallies, respectively, for option grants that were subsequently cancelled and reissued pursuant to an option exchange program that we implemented in 2014. - (4) Ms. Morris and Dr. Goodenow resigned from the company effective May 12, 2015 and June 5, 2015, respectively.
+- (1) The amounts paid to Dr. Morrison and Mr. Metzger during 2015 reflect signing bonuses paid to each executive at their time of hire.
+The bonus payments to our executive officers for 2015 have not yet been determined.
+We expect that they will be determined in the first quarter of 2016.
+The amount reflected for Ms. Morris for 2014 includes amounts earned in 2014, which were paid during 2015, based on the achievement of company and individual performance goals and other factors deemed relevant by our board of directors and compensation committee.
+For 2014, the compensation committee determined that Ms. Morris was entitled to approximately 85% of her target bonus. - (2) Amounts reflect the grant date fair value of option awards determined in accordance with ASC 718.
+For information regarding assumptions underlying the value of equity awards, see Note 12 to our audited consolidated financial statements and the discussion under the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies-Stock-Based Compensation," included elsewhere in this prospectus.
+These amounts do not correspond to the actual value the named executive officer may realize upon exercise of these option awards. - (3) Dr. Morrison joined the company on June 22, 2015. - 4) Mr. Metzger joined the company on May 5, 2015. - (5) Dr. Meyers joined the company on August 17, 2015. - 6) Amount reflects a benefits reimbursement. - (7) Ms. Morris resigned from the company effective May 12, 2015. - (8) Amount reflects the severance payment and payout of accrued vacation upon Ms. Morris' resignation from the company. - (9) Includes the grant date fair value in the amount of \$272,414 for option grants that were subsequently cancelled and reissued pursuant to an option exchange program that we implemented in 2014.